eccosuprastyo/flutter/login/README.md

-LOGIN EXAMAMPLE CONNECT DATABASE SQLITE
+LOGIN EXAMPLE CONNECT DATABASE SQLITE

 This project with Scalable app structure.
 You can use this project structure for other application.
 File database show in folder login/data/flutter.db, you can try edit the database for try this application.